pietrobe/pietrobe.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational mathematician focusing on numerical analysis and PDEs modelling through large-scale simulations, particularly for applications in solar physics, neuroscience, and electrophysiology.
+I am a computational mathematician focusing on numerical analysis and PDEs modelling through large-scale simulations, particularly for applications in neuroscience, solar physics, and electrophysiology.

 Currently, I am a postdoctoral fellow at **Università della Svizzera Italiana (USI)**.

 ### Research interests
++ **Cell-by-cell models** to efficiently simulate cellular dynamics at the micron scale in the brain.
 + **Polarized radiative transfer**, performing large 3D simulations from MHD models to better understand Sun magnetism.
-+ **Cell-by-cell models** to efficiently simulate cellular dynamics at the micron scale in the brain.
++ **High performance computing** and design of scalable multilevel solutions for discretized PDEs.
++ **Scientific machine learning** and its applications to computaitonal physics.
-+ **Numerical Linear Algebra** and the analysis of spectral properties of matrix sequences, with application to fast solvers.
++ **Numerical linear algebra** and the analysis of spectral properties of matrix sequences, with application to fast solvers.
-+ **High Performance Computing** and design of scalable multilevel solutions for discretized PDEs.
 + **Space-time** and **Parallel-in-time** methods.

 ### Education